 Eat the Appetizers

 If you haven’t tried Brussels sprouts at least three different ways, you probably haven’t been enjoying dinner with very many millennials.
-Man, they are so adventurous when it comes to food, and we can learn a lot from letting them order the starters.
+Goodness, they are so adventurous when it comes to food, and we can learn a lot from letting them order the starters.

 Read Some Blogs